Jarmo Kekäläinen

-Jarmo Kekäläinen (born July 3, 1966) is a Finnish professional ice hockey executive and former player who briefly played in the National Hockey League (NHL) with the Boston Bruins and Ottawa Senators.
-Since his retirement, Kekäläinen has served as an executive, most notably as the general manager of the Columbus Blue Jackets from 2013 to 2024.
-He is currently the senior advisor for the Buffalo Sabres.
+Jarmo Kekäläinen (born July 3, 1966) is a Finnish professional ice hockey executive and former player who is the general manager for the Buffalo Sabres of the National Hockey League (NHL).
+He briefly played in the NHL with the Boston Bruins and Ottawa Senators, as well as in Europe with Ilves, KalPa, Tappara, and Västerås IK.
+Following his retirement, Kekäläinen has served as an executive, most notably as general manager of the Columbus Blue Jackets from 2013 to 2024.

 Playing career

-Kekäläinen began his hockey career in his native Finland, playing for four years in Finland with a number of teams as well as for Finland in the 1986 World Junior Ice Hockey Championship.
-Kekäläinen then played for the Clarkson Golden Knights for three years, establishing himself and gaining interest from professional teams.
-In his second year with the Knights, he scored 44 points in 31 games and was named to the ECAC Hockey League first all star team.
-In his third year with the Knights, he scored 18 points in eight games before signing with the Boston Bruins.
-Kekäläinen played parts of two seasons with the Bruins before returning to Finland, where he played for another two years.
-For the 1993-1994 season, Kekäläinen went back to North America, where he signed with the Ottawa Senators.
+Kekäläinen began his ice hockey career in his native Finland, playing for four years in Finland with a number of teams as well as for Finland junior team in the 1986 World Junior Championships.
+He then played for Clarkson University for two seasons, establishing himself and gaining interest from professional teams.
+In his second year with the Golden Knights, he scored 44 points in 31 games and was named to the ECAC First Team.
+After concluding his collegiate career, Kekäläinen signed with the Boston Bruins of National Hockey League (NHL).
+He played parts of two seasons with the Bruins before returning to Finland, where he played for another two years.
+For the 1993–94 season, Kekäläinen went back to North America, where he signed with the Ottawa Senators.
 He played briefly with the Senators that season, playing in 28 games.
-The following season, Kekäläinen played in Sweden before retiring in 1995 because of knee problems which were caused by injuries.
+The following season, Kekäläinen played in Sweden before retiring in 1995, because of knee problems which were caused by injuries.

 Executive career

-Immediately after retirement Kekäläinen became involved with front office work in many capacities.
-He was general manager of IFK Helsinki in the Finnish Elite League from 1995 to 1999, during which time IFK won one Kanada-malja and finished as the runner-up to TPS the following year.
-During this time with IFK, Kekäläinen also worked in several capacities with the Ottawa Senators.
-After he left Finland in 1999 Kekäläinen became director of player personnel for the Senators until 2002.
-While with the Senators he helped in selecting future NHL stars Marian Hossa, Martin Havlat, and Ray Emery.
-In 2002 Kekäläinen joined the St. Louis Blues as assistant general manager and director of amateur scouting, where he helped draft much of the core of the team in the early 2010s, including defenseman Alex Pietrangelo and forwards T. J. Oshie, Patrik Berglund, David Perron, and David Backes.
+After retirement from playing, Kekäläinen became involved with front office work in many capacities.
+He was general manager of HIFK Hockey in the SM-liiga from 1995 to 1999, during which time HIFK won one Kanada-malja trophy and finished as runner-up to TPS the following year.
+During this time with HIFK, Kekäläinen also worked in several capacities with the Ottawa Senators.
+After he left Finland in 1999, Kekäläinen became director of player personnel for the Senators until 2002.
+While with the Senators he helped in selecting future NHL stars Marián Hossa, Martin Havlát and Ray Emery.
+In 2002, Kekäläinen joined the St. Louis Blues as assistant general manager and director of amateur scouting, where he helped draft much of the core of the team in the early 2010s, including defenceman Alex Pietrangelo and forwards T. J. Oshie, Patrik Berglund, David Perron, and David Backes.
 After being passed over for the Blues' general manager job for Doug Armstrong, Kekäläinen returned to Finland to take the general manager job with Jokerit.